LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 4. **Ready to integrate data analysis functions**

   Once it is possible to record and store measured values, it should be possible for the user to analyse and visualize this data using various algorithms.
-  The focus here should be on extending the framework with user-created algorithms.
+  The focus at this point should be on extending the framework with user-created algorithms.

 5. **User programmable data processing pipelines**